You can have a final say on the Local Plan from 23 July to 17 September 2026 as part of the ‘Regulation 19 Publication’.

 While the new Local Plan proposes to make the best use of sites within existing built-up areas and brownfield land, the Government’s amended planning laws require councils to use Green Belt land to meet its housing target.

 Failing to meet the housing target could lead to the Local Plan being refused by Planning Inspectors.
 This would leave the District open to piecemeal development, which makes it harder for infrastructure providers to holistically consider the impact of new housing development on their services.
+The Government could also determine planning applications in the District instead of the Council.

 The Local Plan includes sites, spread across a broad range of settlements in the District, to meet the Government’s housing target in full, including much-needed affordable homes.
 All the sites that are under consideration have been put forward by landowners and developers.
 We have assessed the sites to check their suitability, availability and deliverability.